How we support our students

 At Sharples School, we offer a two-day transition for every Year 6 student.
 In addition to this we host our very own free one week summer school, additional welcome evenings and settling in evenings throughout the year, so it doesn’t matter if you’re the only student coming from your primary, you will settle and have lots of friends by the time you start in Year 7.

 As well as the students, we want to support parents and carers as much as possible.
 For a Year 6 parent it can be as nerve racking as it is for the student transitioning into secondary education.
 We welcome parents and carers to ring, email or visit Sharples School as often as they like.

 Please feel free to contact the relevant member of staff or arrange an additional visit for you and your child.

-Mrs P Paton – Head of Year 7 and Transition.
+Mrs P Paton – Year Co-Ordinator for Year 7 and Transition.